 Clinically Tested AI Speech Therapy

-My research develops clinical AI systems based on speech-language pathology best practice.
-I am the lead inventor on the patent-pending PERCEPT AI system: a neural network that predicts clinician judgment of the “R” sound during speech therapy.
-My doctoral work with Jonathan Preston has shown that speech production improves with ChainingAI, a therapy platform delivering motor-based intervention with automated feedback.
-ChainingAI allows learners to practice evidence-based Speech Motor Chaining at home.
-Three additional clinical trials for AI speech therapies are ongoing.
+My research develops clinical AI systems grounded in speech-language pathology best practice.
+I am the lead inventor on the patent-pending PERCEPT AI system, a neural network that predicts clinician judgment of speech correctness during therapy.
+My work with Jonathan Preston demonstrated that speech production improves with ChainingAI, a therapy platform delivering motor-based intervention with automated feedback that allows learners to practice evidence-based Speech Motor Chaining at home.
+As a clinician-engineer, I collaborate on multiple clinical trials for AI speech therapies and on establishing responsible standards for how clinical AI should be developed and evaluated.

-Automatic Kinematic Speech Analyses
+Automated Kinematic Speech Analyses

 Ultrasound Biofeedback and Acoustic Biofeedback for Speech Therapy

 My colleagues and I have shown that motor learning is enhanced during speech therapy that includes biofeedback, such as ultrasound biofeedback and acoustic biofeedback.
 We have shown that biofeedback is effective, particularly when delivered through intensive schedules, even for children who have not responded to traditional speech therapy.
+A recent large-scale randomized controlled trial with Tara McAllister, Jonathan Preston, and Elaine Hitchcock found that biofeedback produces significantly faster speech improvement than motor-based treatment during the acquisition phase.

 Speech Profiles of Speech Sound Disorders in Children